irrdnet/irrd/docs/users/database-changes.rst

     [other object data]
     delete: <your deletion reason>

-For authentication, ``password`` attributes can be included anywhere in the submission, on their own or as part of objects, e.g.::
+For authentication, you can include ``password`` attributes anywhere in the submission, on their own or as part of objects, e.g.::

     route: 192.0.2.0/24